greenthegarden/Architecture-and-Services-References/docs/07__devsecops-practices.md

 1. Deployment can be manually started, or on a schedule.
 1. Built artifacts from CI are automatically deployed to various environments, and tested, following the deployment process.

-Continuous deployment (sometimes also called CD) is the same practice, except that the deployment (even to production) is  automated.
+Continuous deployment (sometimes also called CD) is the same practice, except that the deployment is  automated to production.
+For more information on continuous delivery and continuous deployment, go to page 25 of the [United States DevSecOps Fundamentals](https://software.af.mil/wp-content/uploads/2021/05/DoD-Enterprise-DevSecOps-2.0-Fundamentals.pdf).

 #### Benefits of CD